Lawn Fertilizer Bags Calculator

 Introduction:

 The three numbers on a fertilizer label are the N-P-K analysis.
 The first number is nitrogen by weight, the second is available phosphate, and the third is soluble potash.
 Lawn programs usually focus on nitrogen because turfgrass uses it heavily for shoot growth and color.
-Phosphorus and potassium matter too, but many lawns only need them when a soil test or establishment plan justifies the addition.
+Phosphorus and potassium matter too, but many established lawns only need them when a soil test, new seeding plan, or local recommendation justifies the addition.

 Two common label-reading methods lead to different numbers.
 A coverage-based plan follows the bag's stated square-foot coverage.
 A nitrogen-target plan works from the desired pounds of actual nitrogen per 1,000 square feet, then backs into the product weight needed for the label analysis.
-Coverage mode is simple when you trust the label for your spreader setting.
-Nitrogen mode is better when an extension schedule, soil-test plan, or turf maintenance target gives the nutrient rate directly.
+Coverage planning is simple when the label and spreader setting match the job.
+Nitrogen-rate planning is better when an extension schedule, soil-test plan, or turf maintenance target gives the nutrient rate directly.

 - Net lawn area